Due to COVID-19, this event has been cancelled until further notice.

 Full Rate (after 4/10) – $125 Regular Rate, $115 NEAFAST Member Discount*, $95 Agency Clinician/Student Discount**

 We offer this discounted rate to enable students and clinicians working in community mental health settings on a full-time basis to be able to participate.
 Group practices are not eligible.
 Students/Agency Clinicians who are NEAFAST Members can attend for free through the Emily Mitchell Scholarship Fund.

 This experiential, strength-focused workshop is specifically designed for the unique challenges of doing family therapy in client living spaces.
-We will work with activities (e.g. name stories, listening to all in the family at the same time, joining skills across age, culture, race, etc.) as well as interventions (e.g. art, puppets, timelines, family photos, and stories) that are highly interactive and useful to both understand and change family dynamics.
-A three phase model (Gathering and Joining with a Family; Multigenerational Witnessing, Healing, and Change; Transitioning Out of Therapy) will provide a platform for the day, along with a flexible 5 part structure for each session in the home.
+We will work with activities (e.g. name stories, listening to all in the family at the same time, joining skills across age, culture, “race,” etc.) as well as interventions (e.g. art, puppets, timelines, family photos and stories) that are highly interactive and useful to both understand and change family dynamics.
+A three phase model (Gathering and Joining with a Family; Multigenerational Witnessing, Healing and Change; Transitioning Out of Therapy) will provide a platform for the day, along with a flexible 5 part structure for each session in the home.
 Throughout we will be informed by varied family therapy theories as well as key ideas about trauma and attachment.
-Dr. Roberts will draw upon her decades of training in-home family therapists in Latin America and use Power Point photos and slides from that work to enrich the time together.
+Dr. Roberts will draw upon her decades of training in-home family therapists in Latin America and use Power Point photos and slides from that work to enrich our time together.